mo-sari/Django-Challenges/readme.md

 ### 8-Implement a view to retrieve restaurants with no ratings.

-### 9_Write a query to find restaurants with sales exceeding $5,000 on a specific day.
+### 9-Write a query to find restaurants with sales exceeding $5,000 on a specific day.

+### 10-Create a view to retrieve restaurants that belong to a given users highest-rated restaurant.